Colorado Woman Stuffs Fake Delivery Boxes With Used Kitty Litter & Other Garbage To Get Back At Porch Pirates

 “My daughter told me that it was gross.
 But they [porch pirates] deserve it,” she said.

 Hyatt is not the only American to get back on porch pirates via some subterfuge.
 YouTube scientist Mark Rober went viral last year with his video about his own brand of revenge against porch pirates.
-Only instead of trash, Rober, being a scientist, booby-trapped his decoy packages with a device that sprayed glitter all over the pirates, and recorded their reactions.
+Only instead of trash, Rober, being a scientist, booby-trapped his decoy packages with a device that sprayed glitter all over the pirates and recorded their reactions.

 It does bear noting, however, that Rober has been accused of faking some aspects of the video.

 As previously reported by The Inquisitr, the problem of porch piracy may be more widespread than you think.
-One in three Americans will have at least one package pilfered by porch pirates during any year.
-And of course, Christmas is the busiest time for porch piracy, especially considering how much of our Christmas shopping we do online.
+One-in-three Americans will have at least one package pilfered by porch pirates during any year.
+And of course, Christmas is the busiest time for porch piracy, especially considering how much of our holiday shopping we do online.